-The Alliance Call for Joint Projects is intended to support and finance
+The Alliance Calls for Joint Projects are intended to support

-transatlantic projects of the highest quality, in all disciplines, between faculty members
+transatlantic projects of the highest quality, both in scientific research

 within the Alliance network.
-The Call for Joint Projects aims to promote new efforts for
+The Alliance Calls for Joint Projects aim to promote new

-The Call for Joint Projects is open to full-time faculty members at
+The Alliance Calls for Joint Projects are open to full-time faculty members at

-parties might be part of the Joint project team as long as the team is composed by one
+Third parties may be part of the Joint Project team as long as the team includes

 Please fill out and submit the